 Sarah implements Maytree’s visual identity across all print and online products.
 She worked for Roots of Empathy and Ideas that Matter before taking on her current role at Maytree.
 She is a graduate of the Ontario College of Art and Design and holds a BFA from York University.
 Sarah’s private illustration work has been published in Spacing and Reader’s Digest Canada.

-Sam contributes to Maytree’s policy and research strategy.
-Before joining Maytree, Sam held progressively senior positions in the public and financial services sectors where she developed and analyzed social policies and programs.
-Sam’s work has focused on the social safety net, health policy, labour market dynamics, data analysis, human rights reporting, and stakeholder engagement.
+Sam shapes Maytree’s policy and research strategy around the right to housing.
+Her work focuses on affordable housing, tenant protections, and poverty reduction.
+Before joining Maytree, Sam worked in the Ontario Public Service focusing on income security policy and in the financial services sector focusing on human rights reporting.
 Sam holds a master’s degree in public policy from the University of Toronto and an honours bachelor of arts degree in political science from the University of Western Ontario.

 Lead, Maytree Policy School